park-bench/netcheck/README.md

 # Prerequisites

-This software is currently only supported on Ubuntu 14.04 and may not be ready for use in a production environment.
+This software is currently only supported on Ubuntu 18.04 LTS and may not be ready for use in a production environment.

-The only current method of installation for our software is building and installing your own debian package.
+The only current method of installation for netcheck is building and installing your own Debian package.
 We make the following assumptions:

 *    You are already familiar with using a Linux terminal.
 *    You are already somewhat familiar with using debuild.
-*    `build-essential` is installed.
-*    `devscripts` is installed.
+*    `debhelper` is installed.

 # Parkbench Dependencies